- The Future of Taiwan: The Challenge of Avoiding War Over The Island Begins in the U.S.

 There has been much debate on a U.S. pivot to Asia in foreign policy, on managing China’s cyber and military advances, and on the importance of strong alliances vs. a policy of America first.
 But the difference among these approaches is illusory—all are important.
 If the U.S. is not seen as prosperous and capable, then all the military force in the world will not persuade other countries, including China, that the U.S. isn’t a declining power.
 Averting that perception, both for the defense of Taiwan and for the survival of democracy around the world, must be America’s chief goal.

 This is the first article in a series titled “The Future of Taiwan.”
 The second article discusses the obstacles facing a Chinese military conquest of Taiwan.
 The third article discusses Taiwan’s vital role in the production of semiconductors.
-Subsequent articles will be published in the coming weeks.
+In the fourth article, a Taipei journalist recounts the years of living with cross-Strait tensions.